ShaunW23/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/sessions/a_session 1.md

 ## Summary of learning

 In this session i learnt what Github is, its use cases and who its used by.
 It was my first time using Github i learnt how to navigate the site and discovered the numerous different features it has

+We were introduced to the Raspberry Pi I learnt how to install PiOS on the Raspberry Pi